Back

 • FDA approves two new drugs to reduce pain crises and treat sickle cell

-Photo of Blaze, living with sickle cell
+Photo of Blaze, living with sickle cell disease

 People have heard of sickle cell, but they might not know what exactly it entails.
 So it’s up to people like me and other advocates to spread the word and get people more involved—just get it out there.”